 - The Russian eVisa also doesn’t extend the validity of your regular Russian visa.

-Places You Can Pass Through Once You Have the Russian eVisa
+Places You Can Pass Through Once You Have the Russian eVisa (Old EVisa)

 You may enter and leave the Russian Federation through the following checkpoints at the Far Eastern Federal District and Kaliningrad Oblast: